jiamiwen/jiamiwen.github.io/_pages/about.md

 # 🧰 Misc
 ## Serendipity
 My name starts with "jiami" (Chinese for "encrypt"), and ends with "mingwen" (Chinese for "plaintext").

-I remove "ng" from it to obtain "miwen" (Chinese for "ciphertext") for several usernames of mine, e.g., [wechat](https://jiamiwen.github.io/images/wechat.jpg), twitter, and github, as I believe it is more suitable for spreading over the public channel :-)
+<br>I remove "ng" from it to obtain "miwen" (Chinese for "ciphertext") for several usernames of mine, e.g., [wechat](https://jiamiwen.github.io/images/wechat.jpg), twitter, and github, as I believe it is more suitable for spreading over the public channel :-)
 ## Some useful links
 - [My bilibili space](https://space.bilibili.com/59630141), including several talks/courses I am or was interested in.
 - [IACR ePrint Archive](https://eprint.iacr.org/), a mysterious website suggested visiting every day.